Carlo Giustini

-Carlo Giustini (born 4 May 1923), sometimes credited as Carlo Justini, is an Italian retired actor.
+Carlo Giustini (4 May 1916 – 26 October 2005), sometimes credited as Carlo Justini, was an Italian actor.

 Life and career

 Born in Viterbo, the son of a railway employee, Giustini debuted at twenty years old in The Materassi Sisters, after having been chosen through an audition.
 In the postwar years he was very active in the sentimental and adventurous genres, in which he usually played secondary and supporting roles.
 He was also cast in several international productions, mainly thanks to his perfect English.
 He retired from acting shortly after having appeared in two sci-fi films directed back-to-back by Antonio Margheriti in 1965, Wild, Wild Planet and War of the Planets.

+Giustini died in Rome on 26 October 2005, at the age of 89.